 - painting or redecorating the interior or exterior of a structure

 - remodelling a kitchen or bathroom

 If you are intending to undertake building work, you must have a Building Approval.
 Also, some projects will require you to have a Planning Approval prior to submitting an application for Building Approval.

-Development application forms are available at the Department of Infrastructure, Local Government and Planning website.
+Development application forms are available at the Department of State Development, Manufacturing, Infrastructure and Planning website.